-Cold call email and sales prospecting success remain at the forefront for selling B2B products, services, and solutions.
+Cold call email and sales prospecting success remain at the forefront for selling B2B.

 While many organisations increasingly rely on sophisticated marketing automation to generate contact events for cold call email or customer outreach, the contact and subsequent dialogue between real people will remain essential for decades to come.

 The most important number for selling organisations, business development managers, and new business salespeople is the quantity of contact events necessary for each order.

 If you don't know your number, you can't plan, predict sales performance, or manage the sales process.

 Contact events include all of the touch points made with potential customers to initiate a business conversation.
 This includes online exposure to relevant material, forms completed, downloads initiated, email marketing, individual emails, one-to-one social media communication, and cold calls.

 While modern lead generation marketing is largely data driven, data collection for new business sales efforts is a hit and miss affair.
 Most organisations leave this entirely to individual salespeople whose standards and practices vary widely.

 Salesforce automation has given management the tools to collect more data and seek better understanding yet the result has been disappointing.
 Despite the huge monetary investments and the collection of vast quantities of data, sales performance prediction has become less reliable for most organisations.

 One of the flaws of attempting to systemise the sales process is that is the variation of process and rigour employed by individuals.
 An alternative to top down systemisation is bottom up.
 Instead of trying to force sales people into factory like conformance, release them to use their intelligence to find what works.

 Measure and monitor a few critical key performance indicators' and do so publicly.